 This approach harmonises with all the different cases in both the FCC and Ofcom models, and provides a simpler and more powerful basis for TVWS regulation.

-To find out more about our work on Dynamic Spectrum Management, visit our webpage.
+Find out more about our work on Dynamic Spectrum Management.

 Top image: Plot of predicted coverage area of a TV transmitter, and non-overlapping predicted coverage area (red) of a co-channel TVWS device located behind a hill and operating under DSA Model Rules.
 Map data © Mapbox © OpenStreetMap.
 Terrain data © NASA.
 Visualisation tool © Nominet UK.